AnnaKompan/pokeApi/README.md

 ## Upcoming feature using TDD

+- Sorting Pokemon (weight, height, aphabetic order)
+- Favorite Pokemons Page (add Pokemon to favorites and store in localStorage of the browser)
+- OpenAI API Pokemon Search (use AI to suggest Pokemon for specific task)

 ### Anna

-1. **Test Describe 1 (RED)**:
+1. **Test Describe 1**:

 Test sorting functionality of Pokemons by weight and height would work correctly.

-Test cases should check sort: in ascending order in descending order handle single element handle duplicate element
+Test cases should check sort:

+- in ascending order (by weight, height, A-Z, ID)
+- in descending order (by weight, height, A-Z, ID)
+- handle single element
+- handle duplicate element

 2. **Test Describe 2 (RED)**:

-Test sorting

-- Sorting Pokemon (weight, height, aphabetic order)
-- Favorite Pokemons Page (add Pokemon to favorites and store in localStorage of the browser)
-- OpenAI API Pokemon Search (use AI to suggest Pokemon for specific task)
+Test filtering functionality of Pokemons:

+- by type (fire, water)
+- by name (case-insensitive)
+- by ID
+- return all Pokemons if no filter applied
+- return empty array if no matching filters

+3.  **Test Describe 3 (RED)**:

+Use Puppeteer to test pokemons filter by search input